the-crypt-keeper/tldw/Docs/RAG_Notes.md

 		- You can add metadata to your vector data in all vector databases.
 Metadata can later help to (pre-)filter the entire vector database before we perform a vector search.
 	4. **Optimize Indexing Structure**
 		* `Full Search vs. Approximate Nearest Neighbor, HNSW vs. IVFPQ`
+		- Types of Data:
+			1. Text
+				* Chunked and turned into vector embeddings
+			2. Images and Diagrams
+				* Turn into vector embeddings using a multi-modal/vision model
+			3. Tables
+				* Summarized with an LLM, descriptions embedded and used for indexing
+				* After retrieval, table is used as is.
+			4. Code snippets
+				* Chunked using ?
+				* Turned into vector embeddings using an embedding model
 		1. Chunk Optimization
 			- Semantic splitter - optimize chunk size used for embedding
 			- Small-to-Big